 We did not continue with the hike since we wanted to spend our afternoon in lake.
 We took a walk back to the cable car departure point and rode it down to the lake.
 If you choose to walk down it takes about 2 hours through a tough 5.5 km steep terrain.
 Exploring one among the many hiking trails to experience the mountain climb is on my to-do list for the next time I visit Herzogstand.

 After spending a good two hours here we were all pretty exhausted.
-We changed and decided to have coffee and dessert at ‘Café am See’ in Urfeld as recommended by my colleague.
+We changed and decided to have some coffee and dessert at ‘Café am See‘ in Urfeld as recommended by my colleague.
 The cafe has a lot of outdoor seating with an excellent view and their cakes are simply delicious.
-You can even hire a boat, available just behind the Café and row around the lake to burn those extra calories!
+You can even rent a boat, available just behind the Café and row around the lake to burn those extra calories!